Late-Summer Baroque Flute School with Georgia Browne

 Baroque Flute Summer School with Georgia Browne 2016

-Last year saw the third Baroque Flute Summer School in the Mill and by popular request we shall be maintaining it as a 5 days course, in 2018.
+Last year saw the fourth Baroque Flute Summer School in the Mill and by popular request we shall be maintaining it as a 5 days course, in 2020.
 The first two days will focus on elements of Baroque flute playing in group workshops and masterclass formats.
 Group sessions will be focused on intonation and ensemble playing

 while the masterclass sessions provide an opportunity to explore the solo flute repertoire and discuss the technical challenges that arise: ornamentation, articulation, note shaping and dynamics.
 There will also be the opportunity to play flute duets and trios.

-For the second half of the course, the flute students will be joined by string players and a harpsichordist to work on chamber music works along the lines of trio sonatas by JS Bach, Marais, Telemann and more.
-Coaching will be shared amongst Georgia and her colleagues.
+For the second half of the course, the flute students will be joined by two harpsichordist to work on chamber music works along the lines of trio sonatas by JS Bach, Marais, Telemann and more.
+Coaching will be shared amongst Georgia and her husband Tom Foster.

 A final concert with all the players, will be given in the picturesque nearby church of St. Antoine in Les Cabannes.